 1.1.
 Related work.
-For per-competition reports (at various levels of detail) on earlier competitions, see [46] for DES; [84] and [83] for AES; [93] for eSTREAM; and [91], [106], and [37] for SHA-3.
-NISTPQC and NISTLWC are ongoing but one can find preliminary reports at [8] and [9] for NISTPQC and [105] for NISTLWC.
+For per-competition reports (at various levels of detail and finality) on other competitions, see [55] for DES; [103] and [102] for AES; [113] for eSTREAM; [111], [132], and [45] for SHA-3; [130] and [131] for NISTLWC; and [8], [9], and [10] for NISTPQC.
 Beyond these reports, there is a vast literature on the security and performance of various submissions to the competitions.

 The procedures used in cryptographic competitions are frequently mentioned as introductory material, but not as a core topic of cryptographic risk analysis.
-NIST's description of its cryptographic standardization process [44] includes a few paragraphs summarizing competition processes, saying that "competitions can focus the attention of cryptographers around the world".
-A deeper discussion of security-evaluation and performance-evaluation procedures-providing many reasons to wonder how effective competitions really are at reducing security risks-had appeared in [89, Sections 2 and 4] as part of input to the AES process from NESSIE, a joint project by European cryptography experts.
+NIST's description of its cryptographic standardization process [53] includes a few paragraphs summarizing competition processes, saying that "competitions can focus the attention of cryptographers around the world".
+A deeper discussion of security-evaluation and performance-evaluation procedures-providing many reasons to wonder how effective competitions really are at reducing security risks-had appeared in [109, Sections 2 and 4] as part of input to the AES process from NESSIE, a joint project by European cryptography experts.

 Security failures in cryptographic algorithms are traditionally blamed upon the specific algorithms that failed, and not upon the processes that selected those algorithms: cryptographers recommend against the algorithms while continuing to use the same processes.
-However, there has been some attention to the idea of protecting standardization processes against sabotage: see [107], [24], and [28].
+However, there has been some attention to the idea of protecting standardization processes against sabotage: see [133], [28], [34], [61], and [26].
 A standardization process can fail even when it is not under attack; in [23, Appendix B] I called for a systematic study of how reliably a standardization process produces secure standards.
 The idea that different processes can create different levels of risks was already a prerequisite for the common belief that competitions are less risky than typical standardization processes.
-The same idea is standard in the broader literature on risk analysis: see, e.g., [86].
+The same idea is standard in the broader literature on risk analysis: see, e.g., [106].